 The answer differs from school to school, so we ask back several questions, such as:

-- What learning outcomes are you looking to produce?
+- What learning outcomes are you looking to achieve with your students?

-- How much experience flying drones have you and the students had before?
+- How much experience flying drones have you and the students had before, if any?

 - Are you wanting to fly indoors or outdoors?